yeonholee50/NyxHub/README.md

 # 🌌 NyxHub

-NyxHub is a centralized file-sharing application designed to provide secure, fast, and decentralized file transfers.
+NyxHub is a centralized file-sharing application designed to provide secure, fast, and file transfers.
 With the name taken as an inspiration from Greek mythology, NyxHub operates seamlessly, ensuring that your data flows effortlessly across a global network.

 ## ✨ Features
 ✅ means already supported